TrueJole/Sandbags-Helper/README.md

 # Sandbag-Helper
-A tool to help with the sandbags of the 'An Escalation' dog tag in Battlefield 1.
+A tool to help with the sandbags of the 'A Conflict' dog tag in Battlefield 1.